HTTP-RPC/Kilo/README.md

     return new ResultSetAdapter(statement.executeQuery());

 ### IteratorAdapter Class
 The `IteratorAdapter` class allows the content of an arbitrary cursor to be efficiently returned from a service method.
-This class implements the `List` interface and adapts each element produced by the iterator for serialization to JSON, including nested `List` and `Map` structures.
+This class implements the `List` interface and makes each item produced by an iterator appear to be an element of the list, rendering the data suitable for serialization to JSON.

 Like `ResultSetAdapter`, `IteratorAdapter` implements the `AutoCloseable` interface.
 If the underlying iterator type also implements `AutoCloseable`, `IteratorAdapter` will ensure that the underlying cursor is closed so that resources are not leaked.

 As with `ResultSetAdapter`, `IteratorAdapter` is forward-scrolling only, so its contents are not accessible via the `get()` and `size()` methods.
 This allows the contents of a cursor to be returned directly to the caller without any intermediate buffering.

 `IteratorAdapter` is typically used to serialize result data produced by NoSQL databases.
 It can also be used to serialize the result of stream operations on Java collection types.
+For example:

+    @RPC(method="GET", path="stream")
+    public IteratorAdapter getStream() {
+        return new IteratorAdapter(listOf("a", "b", "c").stream().iterator());
+    }

 ### Templates
 Although data produced by an HTTP-RPC web service is usually returned to the caller as JSON, it can also be transformed into other representations via "templates".
 Templates are documents that describe an output format, such as HTML, XML, or CSV.
 They are merged with result data at execution time to create the final response that is sent back to the caller.